luscus/package.loader/README.md

 Parameters:
 - `package`: a regular expression or a string
-- `force`: boolean, disabling cache and force the loading of the wanted package
+- `force` optional: boolean, disabling cache and force the loading of the wanted package

 Loads one requested plugin, but the regexp has to have an unique match.